 Since launching in 2009, the Midwestern startup has kept a low profile.
 But after unveiling two electric cars at the LA Auto Show, they won’t be able to fly under the radar any longer.

 That said, their target audience won’t be Tesla’s power suit-wearing crowd.
-Instead, they’re going after the “Patagonia” market, granola-eating adventurers who want a solid (even autonomous) off-roading option.
+Instead, they’re going after the “Patagonia” market, granola-eating adventurers who want a reliable (even autonomous) off-roading option.

 Here’s what you need to know about Rivian and the latest news on electric cars.